 LLM APIs stream completions as Server-Sent Events.
 MockServer relays each chunk immediately to the client (so the agent sees live output) and simultaneously captures up to 256 KB of the stream body in the event log.
 When a streamed response body exceeds this limit, the logged body is truncated and marked with the response header x-mockserver-stream-truncated: true; the full stream still reaches the client.

-The streaming relay applies to HTTP/1.1 proxied responses only.
-Streaming is auto-detected from the Content-Type: text/event-stream response header.
-Ordinary chunked responses (without text/event-stream) are aggregated normally.
+The streaming relay applies to HTTP/1.1 and HTTP/2 proxied responses (enable HTTP/2 relay with -Dmockserver.forwardProxyHttp2Upgrade=true).
+Streaming is detected from the response Content-Type: text/event-stream header; when the upstream omits this header, MockServer also infers streaming from the client's request intent — an Accept: text/event-stream request header or a "stream": true field in the request body.
+Ordinary chunked responses (without any streaming signal) are aggregated normally.
 Non-streaming responses are handled identically to before — this feature adds no overhead for ordinary JSON responses.

 Relevant configuration properties: